obsidianmd/obsidian-sample-plugin/docs/manual.md

-Yet to be filled with content ;-)
+> Document is partial, creation in progress
+> Please refer to [README.md](../README.md) for usage examples

-See [syntax-reference.md](./syntax-reference.md), maybe that file has already some content?
+> Check [syntax-reference.md](./syntax-reference.md), maybe that file has already some content?

 ---
 Some sections added ad-hoc, to be integrated later